Azure/apiforfhir-migration-tool/FHIR-data-migration-tool-docs/README.md

 		- <*path-to-template*>: Provide the path to the ARM/Bicep template file i.e. main.json under infra folder.
 		- <*path-to-parameter*>: Specify the path to the parameters file i.e. armmain.parameters.json under infra folder.

+		> [!IMPORTANT]
+		>- If you want to export de-identify data, set the exportDeidentified parameter to true, and ensure isParallel is also set to true.<br>
+	    >- If exportDeidentified is set to true, you must provide the configFile parameter with a valid configuration file name; otherwise, the export operation will fail.

 	   **NOTE** : Choose your own unique "Prefix for FHIR Migration Tool resources" during deployment.